MultiSafepay/docs/content/my-account/onboarding/onboarding-process.md

 - Privacy policy

 ## Screening and approval
-The Risk Team screens your information and performs [know your customer checks](/account/kyc/).
+We assess the information provided and perform [know your customer checks](/account/kyc/).

-If approved, your account goes live.
+If approved, your account goes live and you can [make payouts](/account/payouts/).

-For questions about onboarding, email the Risk Team at <risk@multisafepay.com>
+For any questions, email <risk@multisafepay.com>

 {{< blue-notice >}} **Disclaimer:** The information on this website is intended for informational purposes.
 No rights can be derived from this information. {{< /blue-notice >}}